 When the goal is building up to a full pull up, we want to do them every day.
 You’ll have to wait and see how your recovery handles as you progress, but you shouldn’t have much of an issue.

 The main things you might notice are your elbows and wrists being sore.
 If you have to back off until your body adapts, that’s perfectly fine and something I recommend.

 The other important thing to watch while performing your negative pull ups is not cheating!

 You may have to use a stopwatch or count slowly, but make sure you track your workouts the same every time.

 This consistency in counting is just as important as doing the workouts themselves!

-When it comes to the idea of doing pull-ups, a lot of people are stuck thinking back to their high school days when they couldn’t do even one.
+When it comes to the idea of doing a traditional pull up, many of you probably think back to your high school days when you couldn’t do even one.

-The physical fitness testing attempted to show how out of shape and weak we are.
-And it worked!
-Even though I was an athlete for years leading up to it I could never get my chin over the bar, even when cheating it wouldn’t happen.
+Even though I was an athlete for years leading up to it, I could never get my chin above the bar; it wouldn’t happen even when cheating.

 And I’m not the only one!